-I'm not planning to have my newborn son circumcised.
+I'm not planning to have my newborn circumcised.
 How should I care for his uncircumcised penis?

-Consult the doctor if your son seems to have discomfort while urinating — especially if the foreskin fills with urine or balloons out during urination — or the foreskin becomes red, itchy or swollen.
+Consult a health care provider if your baby seems to have discomfort while urinating — especially if the foreskin fills with urine or balloons out during urination — or the foreskin becomes red, itchy or swollen.

-As your son gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
-This allows the foreskin to be pulled back (retracted).
-As soon as the foreskin can be retracted, it's important to clean beneath it regularly.
-Teach your son to:
+As your child gets older, the foreskin of the uncircumcised penis will begin to separate from the tip of the penis.
+This process, which may take several months or years, allows the foreskin to be retracted.

 - Gently pull back the foreskin